AlexBulankou/ai-talk1/labinstructions.md

 There is no reason to use the same instrumentation key for the JavaScript and server side components of the application.
 With modern rich UI it is not rare for a single JavaScript UI to have many backend dependencies and not have the "main" frontend backend.
 In this lab, however, we will use the same instrumentation key for JavaScript and server side code of the frontend component of our microservice.

-1. Get the **frontend** component instrumentation key from the first excercise
+1. Get the **frontend** component instrumentation key from the first exercise
 1. Open folder `C:\tr24\lab\src\start\aspnet\tr24ai\tr24ai\Views\Home`
 2. For the both files - `Details.cshtml` and `Index.cshtml`: